 Senate Democrats are going to introduce legislation to overturn this and move it as quickly as we can.

-All right, enough of the crybaby.
+All right, enough of the cry, baby.

 I can't take it anymore.

-Now here's what I know about the president.
+Now, here's what I know about the president.

-I'm gonna only give you the insight that I've had and banging on the road with him during the campaign, and he knows the people's reaction, he knows who is he knows the people that put him in that house.
+I can only give you the insight that I've had in being on the road with him during the campaign, and he knows the people's reaction.

 He knows them.

-The president is a never-ending negotiator, consummate.
+The president is a never-ending negotiator.

 He's the best negotiator.